caplogic/Mappedbus/README.md

 #### Features:
 * IPC between multiple processes by message passing.
-* Support for a memory mapped file or shared memory as transport.
+* Support for a memory mapped file, or shared memory as transport.
 * Support for object or byte array (raw data) based messages.

 ### Getting Started

-Download mappedbus.jar from the release tab (or clone the project and build it from source by running "ant") and try any of the sample applications described below.
+Download mappedbus.jar from the release tab (or clone the project and build it from source by running "ant") and try out any of the samples described below.

 ### Usage